skip to content

 Filter cover loose Tighten nut, making certain that cork gasket lies flat in its seat and is not broken or unduly compressed

 Dirty filter screen Remove filter cover and clean the screen.
-Make certain that cork gasket
+Make certain that cork gasketis properly seated when reassembling and that the fibre washer is under head of screw.

 CAUTION: Do not disassemble the pump body.